 - Plan joint meetings with other clubs so the members will have an opportunity to see how other clubs operate.

-- Review TI’s Supply Catalog with the club and explain how they can benefit from the materials offered.
+- Review TI’s online store with the club and explain how they can benefit from the materials offered.

-- Encourage Club members to attend Area, Division, District, Region and International meetings.
+- Encourage Club members to attend Area, Division, District, and International meetings.

-- Keep your District Director informed of your progress.
+- Keep your District Director and Club Growth Director informed of your progress.

-Remember: No position description can fully outline the total duties and responsibilities of the Mentor.
-So, feel free to enlarge on this list.
-Being a club mentor offers you the opportunity to further develop and practice your leadership skills.
+Remember: No position description can fully outline the total duties and responsibilities of the Club Mentor.
+Feel free to enlarge this list and reach out to other club mentors to find out their best practices.
+Being a club mentor offers you an opportunity to further develop and practice your leadership skills.

-If you are interested in becoming a Club Mentor, please contact Rozaline Janci, DTM (Club Growth Director) at email@example.com
+If you are interested in becoming a Club Mentor, please contact Club Growth Director Kris Pool at Kris.Pool.DTM@gmail.com.